-The University.
+The university.
 The Law School benefits from its association with the research and instructional facilities of a major university.
 There are an increasing number of inter- and cross-disciplinary programs and courses in which the school plays a role.
 In addition, the school participates in joint degree programs with a number of other divisions of Cornell University.
-Those programs are described on pages 22-23 of this Announcement.
+Those programs are described on pages 23-24 of this catalog.

-The cultural and intellectual life of the University community is large and varied.
-Cornell University, with a total student population on the Ithaca campus of about seventeen thousand, provides excellent opportunities for participation in and enjoyment of art, athletics, cinema, music, and theater, and its activities are supplemented by those at other, nearby colleges.
+The cultural and intellectual life of the university community is large and varied.
+Cornell University, with a total student population on the Ithaca campus of about seventeen thousand, provides excellent opportunities for participation in and enjoyment of art, athletics, cinema, music, and theater, and its activities are supplemented by those at nearby colleges.

-The University is located in Ithaca, a city of about twenty-nine thousand in the Finger Lakes region of New York State, a beautiful area of rolling hills, deep valleys, scenic gorges, and clear lakes.
-The University is bounded on two sides by gorges and waterfalls.
-Open countryside, state parks, and year-round recreational facilities are only minutes away.
+Cornell is located in Ithaca, a city of about twentynine thousand in the Finger Lakes region of New York State, a beautiful area of rolling hills, deep valleys, scenic gorges, and clear lakes.
+The university is bounded on two sides by gorges and waterfalls.
+Open countryside, state parks, and yearround recreational facilities are only minutes away.
 Excellent sailing, swimming, skiing, hiking, and other outdoor activities are available.

 Ithaca is one hour by airplane and five hours by car from New York City, and other major metropolitan areas are easily accessible.
-Direct commercial flights connect Ithaca with New York, Boston, Chicago, Pittsburgh, Washington, D.C., and other cities.
+Direct commercial flights connect Ithaca with New York City, Boston, Chicago, Pittsburgh, Washington, D.C., and other cities.